larsenwald/Sticky-Notes-Extension/README.md

 I made this project mostly for myself, but it’s open for anyone who wants to use or contribute to it.
 If you want to:

-1. **Report Bugs**: Found something that doesn’t work?
-Open an issue, and I’ll do my best to fix it.
+1. **Report Bugs**: Please, if you come across something that doesn't work, open an issue and I'll fix it ASAP.
 2. **Suggest Features**: Have an idea that would make this even better?
-Let me know, and I’ll see what I can do.
+Open an issue and I'll see what I can do.
 3. **Contribute**: If you’re a developer, feel free to fork the repo, make improvements, and submit a pull request.

 ## Enjoy!

 This extension was born out of a small annoyance that turned into a fun little coding journey.
 It’s simple, functional, and (I think) pretty cool.
 If you’re someone who loves reading online and wants a lightweight way to take notes, I hope this extension makes your life a little easier.
+I'm constantly iterating it, so be sure to check back for updates.

 Thanks for checking it out, and happy note-taking! 📝✨